-- (1) This charge applies to vacant rateable land not categorised for rating purposes as Residential and situated within the urban area in which a Waste Management Service is able to be provided. - (2) Each premise is entitled to one approved mobile waste bin service per week and one fortnightly collection of recyclable material for each Waste Management Service Charge.
+- (1) This charge applies to vacant rateable land not categorised for rating purposes as Residential and situated within the urban area in which a Waste Management Service is available. - (2) Each habitable premises is entitled to one approved mobile waste bin service per week and one fortnightly collection of recyclable material for each Waste Management Service Charge.

-For 2020/2021, Council proposes to levy the following charges on assessments land not categorised for rating purposes as residential or farmland and situated within the rural area in which a Waste Management Service is able to be provided.
+For 2022/2023, Council proposes to levy the following charges on each parcel of rateable land not categorised for rating purposes as Residential or Farmland and situated within the rural area inwhich a Waste Management Service is available.